Agreement Terms & Conditions

 10.3 Subject to the Schedules, the Provider may elect to revise or change any Charges by giving to the Customer not less than 30 days' notice per Section 21.

-10.4 Except as otherwise specified herein or as provided at Schedule 1, Section 4, Charges are based on Services purchased and not actual usage.
-Requests to change Service will be prospective only.
+10.4 Except as otherwise specified herein or as provided at Schedule 1, Section 4, Charges are based on Services purchased and/or actual usage.

 10.5 Customer may dispute, in good faith, any Charges.
 Customer must submit to Provider documentation explaining the disputed Charges within 30 days of Billing.
 Customer must have paid all Charges current in order for Provider to consider, investigate and respond to the disputed billing.
 Provider will respond to Customer’s dispute within 15 days of receipt.